CloudCannon/pagebreak/README.md

 ## Intro

 Pagebreak is an open-source tool for implementing pagination on any static website output.
-It is tooling abnostic, and chains onto the end of a complete static site build.
+It is tooling agnostic, and chains onto the end of a complete static site build.

 The primary goal of Pagebreak is to decouple pagination logic from templating.
 Using Pagebreak means you can:
 - Configure pagination within a portable component, and paginate whatever page that component winds up on.